Chiefs vs. Broncos prediction, odds, spread: Christmas 'Thursday Night Football' picks from proven model

 The 2025 NFL Christmas schedule concludes with a "Thursday Night Football" AFC West battle of teams in a surprising position as the Kansas City Chiefs host the Denver Broncos.
 The Broncos (12-3) lead the entire AFC and are chasing a top seed and a bye in the NFL playoffs.
 Kansas City, meanwhile, has been eliminated from the playoff picture.
 Kansas City is starting Chris Oladokun at quarterback after losing Patrick Mahomes and Gardner Minshew to knee injuries in consecutive weeks.

 Kickoff from GEHA Field at Arrowhead Stadium in Kansas City is set for 8:15 p.m.
 ET.
 The latest Broncos vs. Chiefs odds have Denver favored by 13.5 points, while the over/under for total points scored is 36.5 via DraftKings Sportsbook.
+Denver is at -1099 on the money line (risk $1,099 to win $100).
 Before making any Chiefs vs. Broncos picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.